Shah Salempur

 Shah Salempur is a village in Nakodar in Jalandhar district of Punjab State, India.
-It is located 12 km from Nakodar, 45 km from Kapurthala, 36 km from district headquarter Jalandhar and 161 km from state capital Chandigarh.
+It is located 12 km from Nakodar, 45 km from Kapurthala, 36 km from district headquarters Jalandhar and 161 km from state capital Chandigarh.
 The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).

 Transport

 Nakodar railway station is the nearest train station.
 The village is 71 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 126 km away in Amritsar.